 - Top-stitch just under the piping, through all the layers, to hold the top seam and piping in place.

 Pocket B (Elastic Topped Pocket)

-- Place both Pocket B pieces with right sides together, aligning all of the edges.
+- Place both Pocket B pieces with the right sides together, aligning all of the edges.

-- Sew a seam across the top straight edges using a 1/4" seam allowance.
+- Sew a seam across the top straight edges using a 1/4-inch seam allowance.

 - Turn right sides out, with both pieces on top of each other and press so the seam is at the top of the joined pieces.

-- Tops stitch a full 1/2" from the top edge.
+- Tops stitch a full 1/2 inch from the top edge.

 - Thread the elastic through the casing that you just created at the top of Pocket B, sewing the ends of the elastic to the ends of the casing.